bpardee/data_seeder/README.md

 TODO
 ----

-YAML should allow loading as either array or hash. (currently only does hash)

 Add 'sql' loader (with disclaimer that it will temporarily truncate the table)

 Caching of long-running stuff via pg_dump, mysqldump, or other?